I have seen many recommendations for diets...Some good

 Another supplement I use is TNT (Total Nutrition for Tortoises™) Nutritional Supplement from Carolina Pet Supply.
 This is a nutritionally balanced formula which provides the vitamins and minerals (very high in bio-available calcium) that are often lacking in the captive diet.
 It’s formulated from a variety of dehydrated and powdered flowers and weeds.

 Also of use are probiotics.
 Most of our animals come to us with abundance of parasites and disturbed gut flora (the good bacteria that live in the intestines).
-Supplementing with probiotics goes a long way to restoring normal gut function. iFlora from Sedona Labs is one of the best probiotics used for reptiles.
+Supplementing with probiotics goes a long way to restoring normal gut function.
+IFlora is one of the best probiotics we have found.

 Water is very important for all animals.
 Russian tortoise are no exception to the rule.
 Being an arid species , much of the water can be extracted from their food.
 However they do need a regular source.
 I keep a shallow bowel of water in the pens.
 Indoors I prefer to soak them for 20 minutes in chin deep "baby warm" water every 2-3 days.
 This serves 2 purposes.
 It allows me to inspect them frequently and (since they usually empty their bowels and bladders while soaking) it keeps the cages much cleaner.